- Well done to the Tories

 "For A Successful Life"

-From my deck chair perched atop the roof of the entrance hall I have a good view on the decaying chicken run of the loner of number 29, on the algae in the neighbour’s new inflatable pool that replaced the previous one after it proved impossible to clean and which will inevitably make place for another one next year, on the bare unstuccoed cheap brick walls of number 33 and on the row of overgrown cypresses that hide the shed, with a hole cut into it that exposes it.
-Consequently, I’m looking up.
+From my deck chair perched atop the roof of the entrance hall I have a good view on the decaying chicken run of the loner of number 29, on the algae in the neighbour’s new inflatable pool that replaced the previous one after it proved impossible to clean and which will inevitably make place for another one next year, on the bare unstuccoed cheap brick walls of number 33 and on the row of overgrown cypresses that hide the shed, with a hole cut into it for access.
+Consequently, I look up instead.

 Few animals consciously choose where they sit on that scale, least of all those on the latter end who, after all, would seem best equipped to make that choice.